Demi Got Real About People Misgendering Them On Instagram

 Their post comes just weeks after a video surfaced online on July 1 of Lizzo calling out a member of the paparazzi for accidentally misgendering Lovato.
 After the “Met Him Last Night” singer discovered what happened, they re-posted the interaction to their own page along with the caption, "@lizzobeeating you f*cking queen I love you.
 Thank you."

-It’s great that Lovato is being patient with herself and those around her as they get used to this wonderful change.
+It’s great that Lovato is being patient with themself and those around them as they get used to this wonderful change.
 Like they said in their caption, as long as everyone puts in the effort, the shift will soon come naturally.